As Maryland GOP seeks to rebuild, former leaders feel estranged

 Ehrlich said the party must identify and target races it can win.

-“There are winnable seats,” he said.
-“There are a couple of congressional races that that are winnable.”
+"There are winnable seats," he said.
+"There are a couple of congressional races that are winnable."

 In addition to Andy Harris' Harford County and Eastern Shore seat that he is favored to win again next year, Republicans have targeted Western Maryland's 6th Congressional District.
 Republican Neil Parrott narrowly lost to Democratic Rep. David Trone in 2022 in the state's most competitive U.S. House race and told The Baltimore Sun on Tuesday he is considering running again.
 Trone is running for the U.S. Senate, and a host of Democrats — including attorney April McClain Delaney and state Dels.
 Lesley Lopez and Joe Vogel — are seeking to take his place in the House.